We have answers to your questions.

 If you have been hurt on the job, you are probably in pain with medical and household bills piling up.
 If you have been denied PA Workers Compensation benefits you are entitled to or are currently on benefits, you need help now for our experienced workers’ comp lawyers in PA.
 With our tremendous amount of experience and delighted clients, we’re the perfect fit for you.

 Our Pennsylvania Workers Compensation lawyers will evaluate your case free of charge and let you know what rights and benefits you are entitled to receive.
 You do not pay me, or my law firm, a dime for our experienced representation until the insurance company hands you the check that you are entitled to receive.
 We pay all of your costs for you.
 You will not be pestered with receiving a bill for litigation costs while our firm is handling your case.
 We know that times are tough and that being hurt at work puts you in an impossible position to pay for things like doctor reports, trial transcriptions, and expensive deposition fees charged by your doctors while we are fighting to win your case.
 You owe it to yourself to set up and have a free consultation with us.
-Yes, an absolutely free and without obligation consultation.

 • You have been injured on the job